About

 The word talisman also describes a number of consecrated magical objects used in Hermeticism.

 Instructions for how to create a talisman can be commonly found in Grimoires.
-These , sometimes called pentacles, were usually either made to protect the wearer from various influences of disease and other forms of danger or to protect the wearer from demons and to seal a certain demon under the users control.
+These talismans, sometimes called pentacles, were usually either made to protect the wearer from various influences of disease and other forms of danger or to protect the wearer from demons and to seal a certain demon under the users control.

 Seal of SolomonA common version of the later talisman is known as the Seal of Solomon.
-This became an extremely important talisman due to the legend that Solomon used demons to create Solomon's temple and was protected by a seal sent by God (although the earliest accounts describe this seal as a ring: see Testament of Solomon; later innovations were made by various ceremonial and authors of other grimoires where they have described the seal as a ring.)
+This became an extremely important talisman due to the legend that Solomon used demons to create Solomon’s temple and was protected by a seal sent by God (although the earliest accounts describe this seal as a ring: see Testament of Solomon; later innovations were made by various ceremonial magicians and authors of other grimoires where they have described the seal as a ring.)

 Talismans vary considerably according to their time and place of origin.
-Nevertheless, religious objects commonly serve as talismans in different societies, be these the figure of a god or simply some symbol representing the deity (such as the cross for Christians or the „” for the ancient Egyptians).
+Nevertheless, religious objects commonly serve as talismans in different societies, be these the figure of a god or simply some symbol representing the deity (such as the cross for Christians or the “eye of Horus” for the ancient Egyptians).
 In Thailand one can commonly see people with more than one Buddha hanging from their necks; in Bolivia and some places in Argentina the god Ekeko furnishes a standard talisman, to whom one should offer at least one banknote to obtain fortune and welfare.

 Every zodiacal sign has its corresponding gem that acts as an talisman, but these stones vary according to different traditions.